 6) Application Virtualisation

-This approach revolutionises software management, ensuring consistent performance and flexibility while reducing the complexities associated with application deployment in varying computing environments.
+This approach revolutionises Software Management, ensuring consistent performance and flexibility while reducing the complexities associated with application deployment in varying computing environments.

 7) Data Centre Virtualisation

-Technologies like VMware vCloud Suite and Microsoft Asure Stack exemplify data centre virtualisation solutions.
+Technologies like VMware vCloud Suite and Microsoft Azure Stack exemplify data centre virtualisation solutions.
 They provide a unified platform for managing virtualised resources, ensuring seamless integration of various services.
 Data centre Virtualisation, streamlines operations, reduces hardware costs and facilitates dynamic scaling to meet evolving business demands, making it a cornerstone for modern, agile, and scalable IT environments.

 8) Linux Virtualisation

-Linux Virtualisation refers to the practice of virtualising Linux-based operating systems on a single physical server.
+Linux Virtualisation refers to the practice of virtualising Linux-based Operating Systems on a single physical server.
 This approach allows for the simultaneous operation of multiple Linux instances, optimising resource utilisation and providing flexibility.

 Kernel-based Virtual Machine (KVM) stands out as a prominent open-source solution for Linux virtualisation, leveraging the Linux kernel's virtualisation capabilities.
-It offers efficient performance and scalability and supports various guest operating systems.
+It offers efficient performance and scalability and supports various guest Operating Systems.

-Linux Virtualisation enables organisations to harness the power of virtual machines while benefiting from the robust and open-source nature of the Linux operating system, making it a preferred choice for many IT environments.
+Linux Virtualisation enables organisations to harness the power of virtual machines while benefiting from the robust and open-source nature of the Linux Operating System, making it a preferred choice for many IT environments.

 9) Cloud Virtualisation